 Hey, we’re going to Paris!
-This will be my third visit to the French capital but the previous two took place more than two decades ago (time does fly!) so I figured I’d better brush up not only on my meagre French but also on the most important tips and tricks that one needs to keep in mind when visiting Paris.
+This will be my third trip to Paris but the previous two took place more than two decades ago (time does fly!) so I figured I’d better brush up not only on my meagre French but also on the most important tips and tricks that one needs to keep in mind when visiting Paris.

 I’ve collected these tips from various blog posts, forum comments and Facebook tips provided to me by friends, as well as relying on my own experiences in Paris.

 There’s a lot you need to know so this obviously won’t cover everything.
 Consider this a peek into my personal curated list of tips for visiting Paris.
 It reflects our own travel style which is family-oriented and budget-minded.

 1. Paris is a big city so big city rules apply.
 That means watching over your belongings and staying away from suspicious persons.

 2. Paris is divided into 20 areas called arrondissements.
 The 1st arrondissement is the city center.
 The higher the number, the further away from the touristy areas you get and sometimes into some shady neighborhoods.

 Where you stay matters.
 This I can attest to from personal experience.
 I visited Paris with a friend back in my early twenties.
 This was before the Internet back when the dinosaurs roamed the planet.
 Ok, so no dinosaurs but no way for us to know much about Paris.
 We booked our hotel – wait for it – through a travel agent!
 The hotel was cheap and one of the reasons for the low price was its location.
 It was in the 20th arrondissement, away from the city center, and in what we discovered to be a not very safe neighborhood.